polakowo/datadocs/docs/big-data/cloud-computing.md

     - eBay also recently migrated to the GCP.
     - [Google Cloud Next '17 - Day 1 Keynote](https://www.youtube.com/embed/j_K1YoMHpbk)

+> Invention requires two things: The ability to try lots of experiments, and not having to live with the collateral damage of failed experiments (for example, being stuck in a 3-year contract) - Andy Jassy, CEO of AWS

 #### Pros

 - With traditional infrastructure, it takes a considerable amount of time to predict demand, obtain approval for capacity increase, purchase new resources, and install these resources.